-Relationship of Individual Characteristics with Farmers' Understanding of KUR Fund Management in The Agriculture Sector
+Relationship of Individual Characteristics with Farmers' Understanding of KUR fund management in the Agriculture sector

 Individual characteristics greatly determine the understanding of the information received.
-Lionberger (Luthra & Richa, 2015) revealed that the variables are important in studying local communities, including individual characteristics.
-Characteristics of group members are individual characteristics (May, Arancibia, Behrendt, & Adams, 2019), which include age, level of education, and psychological traits (Mulyana, Duddy, & Agus, 2017).
-According to Mardikanto, individual characteristics are traits that inherent in a person and relate to aspects of life, including age, sex, position, network, social status, and religion (Sabarofek, Margareth, Sawaki, & Magriet, 2017).
-Attitude is a determinant for behavior because it deals with perception, personality, and motivation.
+Lionberger revealed that the variables are important in studying local communities, including individual characteristics.
+Characteristics of group members are basically individual characteristics, which include age, level of education, and psychological traits Mulyana et al. (2017:24).
+According to Mardikanto, individual characteristics are traits that inherent in a person and relate to aspects of life, including age, sex, position, network, social status, and religion (Mardikanto, 1983:31; Sabarofek,2017:98).
+Attitude is determinant for the behavior because it deals with perception, personality, and motivation.
 Attitude is a mental readiness that is learned and organized through experience and has a certain influence on how a person responds to other people, objects, and situations related to it.
 Statistical test results (rs) partial Relationship between the characteristics of individuals (farmers) with their understanding of the management of KUR funds in the Agriculture sector is explained in the following table: